-At an early age, he danced in his parents living room and created performances to the music of West Side Story and Tchaikovsky for family and friends.
+At a young age I started dancing in my parents living room and created performances to the music of West Side Story and Tchaikovsky for my family and friends.
 This led me to study jazz, ballet and contemporary dance in my home country, Israel and have big dreams of making it in the big apple one day.

-Over the years Flomin also had the pleasure of dancing in works by Maria Hassabi, Neil Greenberg, Molissa Fenely, Tim Feldman, Michael Clark and Kevin Wynn, among others.
+Over the years I also had the pleasure of dancing in works of great choreographers such as Maria Hassabi, Neil Greenberg, Molissa Fenely, Tim Feldman, Helena Franzen, Michael Clark and Kevin Wynn among others.

-Flomin's work was also presented in NYC at Gibney Dance, Movement Research at the Judson Church, Dance New Amsterdams In the Company of Men series, and through the DanceNow Downtown Festival at Joes Pub, among other venues.
+My work has been presented in NYC at Gibney Dance, Movement Research at the Judson Church, LaMama theater and The Mix Festival among other venues.

-As sought-after dance and yoga teacher I have been fortunate to teach various classes and workshops and share my knowledge extensively for acclaimed schools, companies and festivals in New York and internationally in Europe, Asia and the USA.
+As a dance and yoga teacher I have been fortunate to teach various classes and workshops and share my knowledge extensively for acclaimed schools, companies and festivals in New York, the USA and internationally in Europe, Asia and Australia.

-While he often still feels like the kid dancing in his parents living room, Flomin is a committed professional in the dance field, dedicated to movement and creativity, I never lost sight of that little kid, dancing in his parents living room.
-The joy that this art form has given me kept me enthused about sharing his knowledge and experience to communicate with and reach dancers and audiences around the world.
+As I became a committed professional in the dance field who is dedicated to movement and creativity, I never lost sight of that little kid, dancing in his parents living room.
+The joy that this art form has given me kept me enthused about sharing my knowledge and experience to communicate with and reach dancers and audiences around the world.